Randy Arozarena Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 12th in the league.
+- The Yankees have a 3.92 team ERA that ranks ninth among all MLB pitching staffs.

-- The Yankees' 3.91 team ERA ranks ninth among all MLB pitching staffs.
+- The Yankees rank 19th in baseball in home runs surrendered (129 total, 1.2 per game).

-- Yankees pitchers combine to rank 16th in baseball in home runs allowed (125 total, 1.2 per game).
+- Rodon (1-3 with a 5.75 ERA and 15 strikeouts in 20 1/3 innings pitched) gets the start for the Yankees, his fifth of the season.

-- The righty last appeared on Tuesday against the New York Mets, when he tossed six innings, allowing six earned runs while giving up seven hits.
+- The lefty's last appearance came on Wednesday against the New York Mets, when he threw 5 2/3 innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.